embrace-io/embrace-docs/docs/android/features/log-message-api.md

 1. **The message:** The string is the message itself.
 Try to make this short yet informative.
 2. **Properties:** A map of key-value pairs that enables you to categorize and filter log messages.
-3. **Screenshot capture enabled:** A boolean value that indicates whether you want to capture a screenshot for warning or error logs.

 In the case of logError, you may also send an Exception to be shown on the dashboard.